nboisselier/backup_servers/README.md

   `backup_servers --backup-dir /opt/backups --dirs /etc --servers my.server.com`

-The variable DIRS is use by runing `ls -1 DIRS` on the server via ssh.
+The variable DIRS is used by runing `ls -1 DIRS` on the server via ssh.
 Only exiting directories will be listed wich permit you to have one global directory policy for all servers.
 You can use as well any `$(shell command)` to get the list of directories passed to `ls`.